OFarmi/league-items/README.md

 - Create a database using the prisma schema in [schema.prisma](/prisma/schema.prisma)

 - Create a .env file in the backend folder with the same format as [.env.example](/backend/.env.example)
-  - Default port should be set to 8080
+  - Default port should be set to 8081
-  - .env file should be created in the frontend folder with the same port
+  - .env file should be created in the frontend folder with port 8080

 ## Usage